iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.1.00.005_01/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.americanwell.android.member.optum 4 reviews"/>
 </p>

+> Great service.
+Provider excellent.
+The only improvement I would suggest is to have a better idea of wait time or having app phone us when we are 5 minutes away from seeing doctor<br> :date: __2021-01-25 00:18:37__

 > Easy set up.
 So easy that I forget the password or where I put it but once I was in clear instructions and timely visit.
 Less than one hour overall.<br> :date: __2021-01-13 22:51:34__